 Days 60+ Keep The Energy Up

-Here at CauseVox, we believe wholeheartedly in community-driven fundraising.
+Here at CauseVox, we believe wholeheartedly in digital fundraising.
 We’ve seen firsthand how impactful a simple recommendation or promotion is in “vouching” for your organization and bringing your fundraising campaigns to a wider audience.

 When you rally your donors, you’re helping ensure retention with these loyal donors while also getting in front of a new group of potential donors.

 “When you rally your donors, you’re helping ensure retention with these loyal donors while also getting in front of a new group of potential donors.” tweet this